wangqipeng/notes/Function Approximation in Reinforcement Learning.md

 # Function Approximation in Reinforcement Learning

 Let’s dive into **function approximation** in reinforcement learning (RL) and explore what it means, why it’s useful, and how it’s applied with some practical examples.
-I’ll keep it clear and engaging, and then we’ll get hands-on with code snippets to illustrate the concepts.

 ## What is Function Approximation in Reinforcement Learning?